 Eleanor has volunteered as a debt advisor at South West London Law Centres and at the evening advice service at Centre 70, advising on a wide range of legal issues.

-- Memberships: HLPA: on the executive committee of Junior HLPA
+- Memberships: HLPA: on the executive committee of HLPA

 - Articles in the Journal of Housing Law and the Clapham Omnibus